Skip to main content

 Enabling the Award Template

-Once the award template has been enabled you have the option to add staff to the award via the + Add Staff to Award button or via the below outlined process.
+Once the Award Template has been enabled, you have the option to add staff to the Managed Template via the + Add Staff to Award button:

 For further information on how to configure the settings in your account including automatic breaks and public holidays please see the article Configuring Settings.